ObolNetwork/kurtosis-charon/README.md

 Kurtosis supports all of the existing vendors: lighthouse, nimbus, prysm, teku and lodestar for both BN and VC roles.
 We only need to specify the desired combination of BN and VC.
 In all cases it uses `geth` for EL.
+Note that at the time of writing, not every combination of BN and VC [is supported](https://github.com/kurtosis-tech/ethereum-package?tab=readme-ov-file#beacon-node--validator-client-compatibility).

 ## Pre-requisites